-After passing over the huge salt fields, travelling through the desert and spotting a few herds of camel along the way, we made it to Kings Canyon.
+After passing over the huge salt fields, travelling through the desert and spotting a few herds of camels along the way, we made it to Kings Canyon.

 Before landing at the nearby resort, I was flown above the beautiful rugged gorge and the Domes of the Lost City.

-The pilot from PHS gave great commentary of these surrounding landforms; the canyon itself, Carmichaels Crag and the walks that are available once down on the ground.
+The pilot from PHS gave a great commentary on these surrounding landforms; the canyon itself, Carmichaels Crag and the walks that are available once down on the ground.